Gzimvra/GoLB/README.md

 ### 2. Where Do Health Checks Happen?

 -   A separate goroutine inside the LB periodically sends test requests to each backend.
--   The LB tries opening a socket connection.
-If the handshake succeeds, the server is alive.
+-   The LB performs a TCP dial (no HTTP requests).
+If the TCP handshake succeeds, the backend is considered alive.

 ### 3. How Are Results Used?